IV: Advanced tidyverse & Data Retrieval

 • Beneath that, we see our previous query that creates the long data that we pivoted back wider

-There is no homework assignment associated with this lesson.
-Instead, your initial analysis for your reproducible report is due Sunday at 11:59pm.
-See the final project for details.
+Instead, your initial analysis for your reproducible report is due next Tuesday at 12:00pm.